CityU signs agreement with Guangzhou Pharmaceutical Holdings Limited to form strategic alliance

 “The formation of a strategic cooperative partnership between CityU and GPHL is bound to bring out the best in each other, and stimulate the advancement in business studies and biomedical sciences.
 It will contribute to the well-being of Hong Kong, mainland China and the Asian-Pacific region,” he continued.

 Under the agreement, the College of Business at CityU, in collaboration with GPHL, will explore the possibilities to establish a China business and economic development research centre.
-The centre will be aimed at carrying out research in regional economic development, financial policy studies and business model innovations.
+The centre will aim at carrying out research in regional economic development, financial policy studies and business model innovations.
 Another key collaboration with GPHL will be the development of executive training programmes and student internships.

 Both parties will establish a joint research centre on biomedical sciences, which will boost research and development into new medicine and diagnostic and therapeutic technologies.
 These advances will help prevent and treat neurodegenerative diseases, cardiovascular and cerebrovascular diseases, and tumours, as well as enhance research into veterinary medicine, including infectious diseases and vaccines.

-As a large enterprise supported by Guangzhou City, GPHL focuses on the research and development of Chinese medicine, herbal medicine, chemical materials for medicine and preparations, and bio-pharmaceutical preparations, as well as the manufacturing and distribution of related products.
+As a large enterprise supported by Guangzhou Municipal Government, GPHL focuses on the research and development of Chinese medicine, herbal medicine, chemical materials for medicine and preparations, and bio-pharmaceutical preparations, as well as the manufacturing and distribution of related products.
 It is the second largest enterprise in Guangzhou and ranks 1st in the Top 100 Companies of the National Pharmaceutical Industry announced by the Ministry of Industry and Information Technology in 2012 and 2013, respectively.

-The mission of the newly established Department of Biomedical Sciences at CityU is to become a leading academic department in the Asia Pacific region specialising in biomedical research and education, and to nurture well-qualified talent in the fields of healthcare, biotechnology and medicine, diagnostic medical equipment, and food and environmental industries.
+The mission of the newly established Department of Biomedical Sciences at CityU is to become a leading academic department in the Asia Pacific region, specialising in biomedical research and education, and to nurture well-qualified talent in the fields of healthcare, biotechnology and medicine, diagnostic medical equipment, and food and environmental industries.

 The Department of Biomedical Sciences will focus on basic and translational research in brain and neuroscience, regenerative biology, and cancer biology, helping society to meet the challenge of an ageing population and the changing regulatory environment.